-NAKHE recognizes outstanding professional service, leadership and scholarship by selecting and honoring administrators, scholars, mentors and students to show its devotion to promoting leadership through mentoring and networking among kinesiology administrators, faculty, and students.
+NAKHE recognizes outstanding professional service, leadership, teaching and scholarship by selecting and honoring administrators, scholars, teachers, mentors and students to show its devotion to promoting leadership through mentoring and networking among kinesiology administrators, faculty, and students.

 - Distinguished Administrator, Scholar, Service, and Teaching Awards

 - Hally Beth Poindexter Young Scholar Award

 This NAKHE workshop brings kinesiology leaders together to brainstorm solutions to some of the complex problems facing higher education.